OpenEvalProject/evals/manuscripts/elife-15886/v2/manuscript.md

 It is well established that syt-1 binds to anionic phospholipids (mainly phosphatidylserine and phosphoinositides) via distinct regions, and that these interactions facilitate penetration of the syt-1 C2 domains into the membrane.
 However, neither the contribution of the individual lipids nor the conformational arrangement of the bound C2B domain was understood in molecular detail (Kuo et al., 2009; van den Bogaart et al., 2012; Kuo et al., 2011; Radhakrishnan et al., 2009; Li et al., 2006; Bai et al., 2002; Schiavo et al., 1996; Araç et al., 2006; Davletov and Sudhof, 1993; Bai and Chapman, 2004; Bai et al., 2004).
 Our results now show that PtdSer and PtdIns(4,5)P2 act cooperatively by binding preferentially to different binding regions that influence each other.
 In the absence of Ca2+, binding is mediated primarily by the interaction between the polybasic lysine patch and PtdIns(4,5)P2, in which K326 and K327 play an important role as reported previously (van den Bogaart et al., 2012; Bai et al., 2004; Araç et al., 2006; Li et al., 2006).

-In the absence of Ca
+In the absence of Ca2+, the interaction of syt-1 with the bilayer is limited to an interfacial absorption of the C2B domain via its polybasic region, where membrane insertion of C2B Ca2+-binding loops is prevented by charge repulsion between the negatively charged Ca2+-binding site and the negatively charged membrane interface (Bai et al., 2004; Kuo et al., 2009).
+Intriguingly, the negatively charged binding site of the C2B domain also reduces the affinity of this domain for PtdIns(4,5)P2 by electrostatic repulsion (see model in Figure 7, left).
+In the presence of Ca2+, several effects operate synergistically to increase membrane affinity.
+First, Ca2+ binding polarizes the Ca2+-binding loops of the C2B domain and PtdSer completes the coordination sphere of the bound Ca2+, allowing syt-1 to penetrate into the membrane.
+Second, the neutralization of charge at the Ca2+ binding site of the C2B domain reduces electrostatic repulsion at the polybasic region and promotes the association of PtdIns(4,5)P2 (Figure 7, right).
+This cross-talk between the two sites explains the conflicting conclusions regarding the role of the Ca2+-binding sites and the polybasic lysine patch in binding to anionic membrane lipids.
+The Ca2+-binding sites preferentially bind to PtdSer, for which they form a defined binding pocket (Honigmann et al., 2013) but not to phosphoinositides, in contrast to previous suggestions (Vrljic et al., 2011; Zhang et al., 1998; van den Bogaart et al., 2012).
+Calcium increases the affinity of syt-1 towards PtdIns(4,5)P2 simply by neutralizing negative charge at the Ca2+-binding site.
+It should be noted that by using InsP3, the soluble head group of PtdIns(4,5)P2, there is no membrane interface in this experiment and no charge repulsion between the C2AB fragment and liposomes containing PtdIns(4,5)P2.
+This fact could explain the non-specific interactions with the Ca2+-binding sites (Figure 3b,c) and the weak effect of the presence of the SNARE complex on InsP3–C2AB fragment binding (Figure 4g,i).

 ![Figure 7.](https://cdn.elifesciences.org/articles/15886/elife-15886-fig7-v2.jpg)

 **Figure 7.:** In the absence of Ca2+, syt-1 is attached to the presynaptic membrane interface.
 Syt-1 binds to PtdIns(4,5)P2 through its C2B polybasic patch (Bai et al., 2004; Kuo et al., 2009) in transient encounters, but the negative charges of the Ca2+-binding pockets prevent penetration of the C2 domains into the presynaptic membrane because of the electrostatic repulsion between them, leading to a high rate of dissociation.
 Upon Ca2+ influx, Ca2+ binding neutralizes the negative charge of the Ca2+-binding sites.
 As a consequence, phosphatidylserine completes the sphere of coordination of Ca2+ and allows the insertion of the hydrophobic residues at the tips of the C2 domains.
 Simultaneously, the polybasic patch enhances its affinity to phosphoinositides, leading to deeper penetration of the C2B Ca2+-binding site into the bilayer.
 Together, these events decrease the rate of dissociation of syt-1 from the membrane and enhance its penetration into the core of the presynaptic membrane, which eventually leads to SNARE-mediated membrane fusion.
 Nuclear magnetic resonance structures of the C2A domain (PDB 1BYN [Shao et al., 1998]) and C2B domain (1K5W [Fernandez et al., 2001]) of syt-1 and a molecular dynamic membrane simulation were rendered using PyMOL Molecular Graphics System (Schrödinger,LLC, http://www.pymol.org).
-The membrane used in this illustration was generated using the Membrane Builder input generator module in CHARMM-GUI (Jo et al., 2008) for a bilayer with PtdChol:PhdSer:PtdEth:Chol:PtdInsP2 at a molar ratio of 55:11:22:11:1.DOI: http://dx.doi.org/10.7554/eLife.15886.016
+The membrane used in this illustration was generated using the Membrane Builder input generator module in CHARMM-GUI (Jo et al., 2008) for a bilayer with PtdChol:PhdSer:PtdEth:Chol:PtdInsP2 at a molar ratio of 55:11:22:11:1.

 The question then arises of how the binding between the C2AB domain and the SNARE complex fits into the picture.
 In particular, we need to clarify whether there is synergism or competition between syt binding to SNAREs and syt binding to acidic membrane lipids during the triggering of exocytosis.
 Clearly, the polybasic patch of the C2B domain is involved in SNARE binding with high affinity as shown earlier (Brewer et al., 2015; Zhou et al., 2013) and as confirmed by our ITC data.
 Moreover, mutations that impair syt–SNARE binding also alter syt-membrane binding; in addition, they alter the triggering of exocytosis when the corresponding mutants are introduced into neurons (Brewer et al., 2015; Wang et al., 2016).
 However, the available evidence suggests that the polybasic region preferentially interacts with PtdIns(4,5)P2 rather than with SNAREs under normal ionic conditions (Park et al., 2015; Wang et al., 2016).
 For example, pulse EPR and fluorescence cross-correlation spectroscopy indicate that the Syt–PtdIns(4,5)P2 interaction persists under conditions that eliminate the syt–SNARE interaction (Park et al., 2015), and the data presented here in Figure 4g,i show that InsP3 binding to the C2AB fragment is only slightly affected by the presence of the SNAREs.
 Nevertheless, the syt–SNARE interaction is conformationally heterogeneous and quite dynamic, and sites other than the polybasic patch may interact with the SNAREs in the presence of PtdIns(4,5)P2.
 This may result in a more complex interplay between PtdIns(4,5)P2, SNARE proteins and syt-1 under physiological conditions (Wang et al., 2016; Zhou et al., 2015; Park et al., 2015; Brewer et al., 2015).